itcojo/itcovitz_reduced_atmospheres/README.md

 The module almost exclusively contains relative pathways.
 As such, it is important that path pointers are correct.
 The first thing to check after install is that `dir_path` in `reduced_atmospheres/__init__.py` points to the general install folder (`INSTALL_DIRECTORY/itcovitz_reduced_atmospheres`), and **not** to the subdirectory `reduced_atmospheres`.

 FastChem (Stock et al. 2018) must be installed in order to perform initial conditions calcualtions for the model.
-[This repository](https://github.com/exoclime/FastChem) contains the latest release at the time of writing.
+At the time of writing, the latest release of the code can be found [here](https://github.com/exoclime/FastChem).
 The model must be told the install directory for FastChem via the `dir_fastchem` variable in `reduced_atmospheres/__init__.py`.
 The model edits the FastChem input and config files of its own accord.
 However, the verbose level of FastChem can be lowered or raised by the user (FastChem/input/config.input) - the recommended verbose level is 0 in order to avoid cluttering the console.

 ## Run Your First Model